mozilla/experimenter-docs/docs/deep-dives/mobile/feature-variables-and-me.md

 > ⛅️🔬🔭  Concept
 >
 > While for any given user a feature may be involved in only one experiment, one experiment should be able to configure multiple features.
+>

 Because both product teams' experiments require the `onboarding` experiment, no user will be involved in _both_ experiments.

 For such an experiment, an experiment would have two branches, each of which configure two features.

+### The exception to the rule...

+>
+> "If a user is enrolled in that experiment, no other experiment is allowed to use the features involved." - this document, above.
+>

+As always, there will be an exception to the rule.
+In the case of feature enrollment, there is a way to allow **certain features** to be co-enrolled.
+[This document](/fml/coenrolling-features) will give you more information about defining co-enrolling features and which features are currently instrumented to be co-enrollable.

 ## 🔧⚙️ Working with configurable features